First Republic Bank (NYSE:FRC) Releases Earnings Results, Beats Estimates By $0.22 EPS

-First Republic Bank (NYSE:FRC) released its earnings results on Tuesday.
-The bank reported $1.95 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.73 by $0.22, MarketWatch Earnings reports.
+First Republic Bank (NYSE:FRC) issued its quarterly earnings results on Monday.
+The bank reported $1.95 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.73 by $0.22, MarketWatch Earnings reports.
 First Republic Bank had a return on equity of 11.76% and a net margin of 25.63%.
-During the same period in the previous year, the business posted $1.40 EPS.
+During the same period in the prior year, the company earned $1.40 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, August 12th.
-Investors of record on Thursday, July 29th will be given a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a yield of 0.45%.
-First Republic Bank’s dividend payout ratio is currently 15.15%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, August 12th.
+Investors of record on Thursday, July 29th will be paid a $0.22 dividend.
+The ex-dividend date of this dividend is Wednesday, July 28th.
+This represents a $0.88 annualized dividend and a dividend yield of 0.45%.
+First Republic Bank’s dividend payout ratio is presently 15.15%.

 First Republic Bank Company Profile